msteveb/tmake/README.md

 The following options are experimental and may be removed in the future.

--replace
-	First discards any previous rule for the target.

 -add
 	Normally only one rule for a target may contain -do.
 With -add, -do commands may be added to an existing rule.